atomjump/loop-server/README.md

 Plugin function should return
 ($html)

 When a particular message is clicked, a screen with more options (e.g. deleting the message) appears.
-This plugin function should return the HTML for the new custom button directly, including a javascript onclick="" event, and code to handle that event.
+This plugin function should return the HTML for the new custom button directly, including a javascript onclick="" event, and code, such as a server 'get' request to handle that event.

 Server: >= 2.2.8